Jefferson Jimplecute: History

 Regarded as one of the nation's historic newspapers, archived editions are available at the Library of Congress.

 In June 2015, the Jimplecute's entire staff quit in a dispute over pay, announcing plans to start a rival publication.
 At the time, Bob Palmer, the Jimplecute's editor, publisher and owner indicated that the loss of his staff would not impact the paper's delivery, stating about his former employees, "the Jimplecute will go out on time; we'll have a paper this week.
 It's a free country.
 They can go do whatever they want to do."

 In 2020, the newspaper gained national attention when it published an obituary that blamed United States President Donald Trump, Texas Governor Greg Abbott, and others for the death of a man from complications of COVID-19.

 On Friday, July 17, 2020, the paper's digital portal (www.jimplecute1848.com), as well as their Facebook account, went offline without any advance warning or announcement.

 On August 21, 2020, it was announced that two former Jimplecute editors - V. Hugh Lewis, publisher of the online Marion County Herald, and Austin Lewter, a community newspaper publisher - purchased the publication from Strube-Palmer Media.
 Lewis and Lewter, both having been editors of the Jimplecute at varying times in its past, partnered to acquire the publication and now operate it as co-publishers.
-Since the acquisition, the Jimplecute appears to have been subsumed into the Marion County Herald as the Herald's name has been updated on that paper's website to read, 'Marion County Herald & Jefferson Jimplecute.'